LorePlant/Landscape_OleaEuropea/README.md

 ![RDA_all_geno_biplot](https://github.com/user-attachments/assets/d7725d3d-8dfc-4b43-ab93-f2132bf7a33b)

+The results show a differentiation of WLD and ADM even by considering just GEA SNPS previously identified by correcting for population structure.
+I belive this suggest a significant differentiation of the two groups, occuping different niche.

-What happen if again i correct for population structure and geography using them as covariates??
+What happen if again I correct for population structure and geography using them as covariates??
+I would expect a further differentiation within groups related to specific local environment.

 ```
 #partial redundancy analysis (RDA only with GEA QTL)